F. O. Matthiessen: Legacy

 Matthiessen's contribution to the critical celebration of 19th-century American literature is considered formative and enduring.
 Along with several other scholars, he is regarded as a contributor to the creation of American studies as a recognized academic discipline.
-His personal story, academic contributions, political activism and early death had a lasting impact on a circle of scholars and writers.
+His personal story, academic contributions, political activism, and early death had a lasting impact on a circle of scholars and writers.
 Their sense of loss and struggle to understand his suicide can be found in two novels with central figures inspired by Matthiessen, May Sarton's Faithful are the Wounds (1955) and Mark Merlis's American Studies (1994).
-John William Ward was his student.

 His stature and legacy as a member of the Harvard community has been memorialized in several ways by the university.
 He was the first Senior Tutor at Eliot House, one of Harvard College's undergraduate residential houses.
-Approaching seventy years after his death, Matthiessen's suite at Eliot House remains preserved as the F. O. Matthiessen Room, housing personal manuscripts and 1700 volumes of his library available for scholarly research by permission.
+More than 70 years after his death, Matthiessen's suite at Eliot House remains preserved as the F. O. Matthiessen Room, housing personal manuscripts and 1,700 volumes of his library available for scholarly research by permission.
 Eliot House also hosts an annual Matthiessen Dinner with a guest speaker.

 In 2009, Harvard established an endowed chair in LGBT studies called the F. O. Matthiessen Visiting Professorship of Gender and Sexuality.
-Believing the post to be "the first professorship of its kind in the country", Harvard President Drew Faust called it "an important milestone".
+Harvard President Drew Faust called it "an important milestone" and "the first professorship of its kind in the country."
 It is funded by a $1.5 million gift from the members and supporters of the Harvard Gender and Sexuality Caucus.

 Holders of the chair have included: